 The City of Ann Arbor will host a series of community events for the North Main Street Transportation Study to gather feedback, share information and work with the public to improve the corridor.

-The engagement process will occur in two phases, each featuring a four-day series of events.
-The Discovery Phase was completed in March, and the Design Phase will take place in May.
+The engagement process occurred in two phases, each featuring a four-day series of events.
+The Discovery Phase was completed in March, and the Design Phase was completed in May.

-- Discovery Phase — March 9–13, 2026: Listening and learning about current conditions, community experiences and early ideas.
+- Discovery Phase — March 9–13, 2026: Listened and learned about current conditions, community experiences and early ideas.
 (Completed)

-- Design Phase — May 18–21, 2026: Developing and refining design concepts based on community feedback.
+- Design Phase — May 19–21, 2026: Developed and refined design concepts based on community feedback.
+(Completed)

 March 9–13, 2026